Nurse Practitioner

 Policy Statement/Procedure:

-Nurse Practitioner Rule 21 NCAC 36.0807 states to maintain Nurse Practitioner approval to practice, the Nurse Practitioner shall earn 50 contact hours of continuing education each year beginning with the first *renewal cycle after initial approval to practice has been granted.
+Nurse Practitioner Rule 21 NCAC 36.0807 states to maintain Nurse Practitioner approval to practice, the NP shall maintain national certification or earn 50 contact hours of continuing education every two years.
+Your renewal will always be due on your birth month after the initial approval to practice has been granted.
 At least 20 hours of the required 50 hours must be those hours for which approval has been granted by the American Nurses Credentialing Center (ANCC) or Accreditation Council on Continuing Medical Education (ACCME) or other national credentialing bodies or **practice relevant courses in an institution of higher learning.
-Nurse Practitioners may choose to obtain formal continuing education credits from the above bodies for the full 50 hours, or they may choose to complete the following activities for all or any part of the 30 hours that do not have to meet the formal criteria.
+The remaining 30 hours must be CEs at the advanced practice level Included as a part of the total 50 contact hours (for those who have not maintained national certification) 1 contact hour of CE is required for those NPs who prescribe controlled substances.

-Included as a part of the annual, total 50 contact hours of continuing education is the requirement for one contact hour of continuing education required only for those Nurse Practitioners who prescribe controlled substances.
-This continuing education shall address controlled substance prescribing practices, signs of the abuse or misuse of controlled substances, and controlled substance prescribing for chronic pain management.
+This CE shall address controlled substance prescribing practices, signs of the abuse or misuse of controlled substances, and controlled substance prescribing for chronic pain management.

-• The conversion for credit to contact hours are:
+The conversion for credit to contact hours are:

-• One quarter credit = 7.5 contact hours
+• 1 quarter credit = 7.5 contact hours

 Activity Example Acceptable Evidence